Faculty and Staff

-He is a professor of music at the University of South Carolina where he directs the classical guitar program and was named a Carolina Distinguished Professor in 2008.
+He is professor emeritus at the University of South Carolina where he formerly directed the classical guitar program and was named a Carolina Distinguished Professor in 2008.

 His students have won top prizes in regional and national competitions.
 During 1999-2000 he was honored by the University of South Carolina as a recipient of a Michael J. Mungo Award for Excellence in Undergraduate Teaching, and in 2003 he was awarded the Cantey Outstanding Faculty Award by the School of Music for performance, research and teaching.
 In 2003 his former students created the Christopher Berg Endowment Fund at USC, which supports The Christopher Berg Guitar Award presented annually to an outstanding undergraduate guitar student at USC.

 He has been honored by the National Endowment for the Arts as a recipient of a Solo Recitalist Fellowship and by the South Carolina Arts Commission as a recipient of two Solo Artist Fellowships.
 The Post and Courier (Charleston, SC) called his playing “a stellar display of guitar virtuosity,” and The State (Columbia, SC) found his performance of Joaquin Rodrigo’s Concierto de Aranjuez “electrifying...hugely enjoyable and freshly played.”

 His solo performances on Renaissance and baroque lutes and early guitars are known for their virtuosity and lyricism.
 In the words of The State newspaper, “Berg, as always, dazzled.”
 He has performed numerous concerts of Renaissance music with soprano and lutenist Hazel Ketchum, his partner in the Rossignol Duo.
 He performs Classical and Romantic song literature with soprano Susan Parker-Shimp, his partner in Eurydice’s Dream.

 “The Pilgrim Forest,” his recording of original compositions for solo guitar, has been released on Laughing Heart Records.
 Critics have praised it as “a journey through a new geography… nothing less than radiant and compelling,” (The State) and an “uncharted forest of music that is free-flowing, vibrant, expansive and modern -- even postmodern” (The Free Times).
 “The Pilgrim Forest” was selected as one of the top ten classical releases for 2000 by William Starr of The State.